brillwill/StarsHome/README.md

 # StarsHome
-This the IT foundation of StarsHome project.
+This the IT foundation of StarsHome project, which is owned by star cloud intelligence Ltd.